 Eligibility: Conferred baccalaureate degree with a minimum 2.85 GPA.
 Letters of recommendation are also required for admission.

-Instructional Format: Professional education courses are offered completely online.
+Instructional Format: Special education courses are offered completely online.
+All courses in the program have some level of field or clinical experience that requires additional time beyond class meetings and assignments.
 One full semester of student teaching is required, in the subject & grades of the licensure concentration, and should be fulfilled after all other course work is successfully finished.
 The internship is not a paid internship.
-However, lateral entry teachers may complete internship using their own classroom.
+However, Residency License teachers may complete internship using their own classroom.

 Admission: Rolling admission allows students to begin Spring, Summer, or Fall semester.
 Application deadline for the B-K program is November 15 for Spring term, May 1 for Summer term, and June 1 for Fall term.

-Although WCU does not offer licensure only programs in areas other than BK and SPED, the University does offer routes to teacher licensure via second degree programs and MAT graduate degree programs.
+WCU also offers routes to a teaching license via second degree programs and MAT graduate degree programs.
 Please see below for additional information.

 |Licensure Area||Degree Type||Additional Information|

-All licensure and degree and degree programs have an internship/student teaching requirement in the subject and grades of the licensure concentration and should be fulfilled after all other coursework is successfully completed.
-The internship is not a paid internship however, lateral entry teachers may complete their internship in their own classrooms.
+All licensure and degree programs have an internship/student teaching requirement in the subject and grades of the licensure concentration and should be fulfilled after all other coursework in Phase I is successfully completed.
+The internship is not a paid internship however, residency license teachers may complete their internship in their own classrooms.
 Rolling admissions allow students to begin Fall, Spring, or Summer.

 Please follow the steps below to apply to Western's alternative licensure programs.